otto-de/api-guidelines/api-guidelines/global/json/identifiers/rules/should-use-customerid-to-identify-customers.md

 # SHOULD use customerId to identify customers

-The `customerId` is the recommended way to identify logged in customers.
+The `customerId` is the recommended way to identify customers.
 It replaces the `ec-uuid`.

 In HTTP headers, the `customerId` should be named consistently `Customer-Id`.